Zahidul-Islam/bain-provider-api/README.md

 Tests are written using [Mocha](https://mochajs.org/) unit testing framework.

-I am also using [Travis CI](https://travis-ci.org) for continus integration and testing.
+I am also using [Travis CI](https://travis-ci.org) for continus integration, deployment and testing.

 Finally I have hosted this API in Heroku.
 Here is the [demo url](https://bain-provider-api.herokuapp.com/).

+##### CI/CD

+As soon as I commit my code in GitHub Travis trigger a build and tests.
+After all test pass Travis trigger Heroku deployment.

 ## Getting Started